 28 February 2018Films, Screenings, Talks Monographic: Pantaleón

-We begin our new cycle with a retrospective of work by David Pantaleón, a film-maker who has turned (…)
+We begin our new cycle with a retrospective of work by David Pantaleón, a film-maker who has turned short films into a (…)

 25 April 2018Films, Screenings, Talks Monographic: Gabriel Abrantes

-Gabriel Abrantes will be the guest of honour at the second session of “Monographics”, a series in (…)
+Gabriel Abrantes will be the guest of honour at the second session of “Monographics”, a series in which we review (…)

 19 September 2018Films, Screenings Monographic: Xacio Baño

-Join us for the latest instalment of “Monographics”, a programme that highlights the complete (…)
+Join us for the latest instalment of “Monographics”, a programme that highlights the complete oeuvre of fundamental (…)

 22 November 2018Films, Screenings Monographic: Jodie Mack 1